-Brian M. Hahn Senior Vice President and Chief Financial Officer (On behalf of the Registrant and as Principal Financial Officer)
+Brian M. Hahn

+Senior Vice President and Chief Financial Officer (On behalf of the Registrant and as Principal Financial Officer)

-AMENDED AND RESTATED EXECUTIVE EMPLOYMENT AGREEMENT
+EXECUTIVE EMPLOYMENT AGREEMENT

-This AMENDED AND RESTATED EXECUTIVE EMPLOYMENT AGREEMENT (the "Agreement") is entered into effective February 19, 2021 (the "Effective Date"), by and between Eric J. Feldman, M.D. ("Executive") and GlycoMimetics, Inc. (the "Company").
+This EXECUTIVE EMPLOYMENT AGREEMENT (the "Agreement") is entered into effective August 3, 2021 (the "Effective Date"), by and between Harout Semerjian ("Executive") and GlycoMimetics, Inc. (the "Company").

-WHEREAS, the Company desires to continue to employ Executive to provide personal services to the Company, and Executive wishes to continue to be employed by the Company and provide personal services to the Company in return for certain compensation and benefits; and
+WHEREAS, the Company desires to employ Executive to provide personal services to the Company, and Executive wishes to be employed by the Company and provide personal services to the Company in return for certain compensation and benefits.